 Therefore, enabling for APMs, both those already in market and emerging methods yet to appear, requires robust payment engines for both real-time and cards, the ability to orchestrate between those engines and API-enabled solutions that can quickly adapt to accept new initiation methods on those payment types.
-ACI’s UP Retail Payments solution with immediate payments is already being used in this way by banks, processors, acquirers and central infrastructure providers in advanced APM markets, such as India, Malaysia and Singapore.
+ACI’s Consumer Payment Processing solution with immediate payments is already being used in this way by banks, processors, acquirers and central infrastructure providers in advanced APM markets, such as India, Malaysia and Singapore.

 Which markets have high adoption of alternative payment methods and digital overlay services?